-Just make one batter and then top each muffin with a different topping ranging from chocolate chips, walnuts or a crunchy crumb topping.
+Just make one batter and then top a few muffins with a different topping ranging from chocolate chips, walnuts, or a crunchy crumb topping.
 This is an easy way to create an assortment of banana muffins that everyone will enjoy!

 How To Ripen Bananas Fast?

 For this recipe, you'll need two very ripe bananas but don't worry if you don't have ripe bananas on hand here's how to ripen bananas in the oven in 20 minutes.